Common Foxglove

 ID Characteristics

-General: Common Foxglove is a biennial or short-lived perennial.
+General: Common foxglove is a biennial or short-lived perennial.

 Flowers: Typically pink-purple and bell-shaped, with dark purple spots on the inside.
 Flowers grow in a column on one side of the stem, but not until the plant’s second year of growth.
 Flowers can also be white, pink, rose, or yellow.